 How to Apply with High Blood Pressure

-If your high blood pressure makes it impossible for you to continue working, you may be eligible for Social Security disability benefits.
+If your high blood pressure, which is referred to as hypertension in the medical community, makes it impossible for you to continue working, you may be eligible for Social Security disability benefits.
 You will need to demonstrate that your hypertension affects one or more of your body systems to the degree that you cannot be reasonably expected to continue working.

 The Social Security Administration (SSA) does not have a specific listing in the Blue Book under which they evaluate high blood pressure claims.
 Instead, the SSA will evaluate your disability claim based on the criteria for the systems of your body which are affected.
 The most common body systems affected and the section of the Blue Book in which you can find the criteria for each are: